Firstly: What does "lockdown" mean?

 If you want to jump to a particular section, use these links.
 However, all the steps are critically important for a successful hatch, so if you're unsure of anything please do not skip!

-The video doesn't have as much detail as the written text, but if you prefer to learn by watching it may be helpful to you.
+The video doesn't have as much detail as the written text, but if you prefer to gather information by watching it may be helpful as a starting point.

 Links on the rest of this page are "affiliate links".
 If you click on them and buy, I earn a small commission at no cost to you.
 I only recommend products I know and love and which I think will be genuinely useful to you.
 See my disclosure policy for more information.